 Related article: 5 Things you didn’t know about Audiobooks

-Of course, there are personal preferences.
-And some people feel they can’t process an audiobook or a lecture as well as reading a book or slides.
-But on average, if you don’t have any strong personal preferences, you can rest assured that an audiobook is just as good a form of reading for entertainment as reading an ebook or paperback.
+But on average, if you don’t have any personal preferences and don’t lean strongly toward visual learning, you can rest assured that an audiobook is just as good a form of reading for entertainment as reading an ebook or paperback.

 Comprehension of Audiobooks vs Reading Print or Ebooks